Basilar Thumb Arthritis

 What is Basilar Thumb Arthritis?

-Arthritis at the base of the thumb (carpometacarpal joint) is the second most common arthritis in the hand.
+Basilar thumb arthritis (also called thumb CMC or “carpometacarpal” arthritis) is the second most common arthritis in the hand.
 Similar to arthritis in other areas of the body, it develops from the normal wear process of our joints as we age.
 Typically, arthritis at this joint occurs after 40-50 years of age, and is much more common in women than men.

 All joints are subject to pressure across them with normal use.
 Walking, for instance, causes pressure across the knee joint that over time can wear out the joint.
 Ligaments around the joint provide stability so there is more uniform pressure on the joint.
 The basilar thumb joint, or thumb carpometacarpal (CMC) joint, has significant pressure across it with normal hand use.
 The joint can become unstable from ligament stretching or weakening with normal aging.
 Over time, the combination of instability and high pressure across the joint, leads to arthritis of the thumb CMC joint.

 What Are the Common Symptoms of Basilar Thumb Arthritis?

 Pain in the area of the joint is typical (see above diagram for location of joint).
 The pain can be mild, “achy” pain early on but can progress to severe pain that limits use of the hand.
 Activities that involve forceful grip or pinch often increase the pain.
 Patients with thumb CMC arthritis often have difficulty opening jars or bottles.
 Use of keys can be painful as well as pulling heavy items around the home.
 A deformity may occur over time making it difficult to hold objects that have a large diameter.

 What Treatment Options Are there for Basilar Thumb Arthritis?